chanmix51/PommGuardServiceProvider/README.rst

 **== IMPORTANT ==**

-This is alpha software and it does not work nor have tests for now.
-It should be used by developers only.
+This is beta software and even if it's tested and working, it has not yet been tried on real life projects.

 ************
 Installation
 ************

-There'll be some instructions when the package is not alpha.
+PommGuardServiceProvider can be installed either by composer or as git submodule.
+You can of course just download the archive and set your autoloader.

 *****
 Setup